NZ Herald

 Share this article

-Live Nation has reached a tentative settlement with the US Justice Department in the federal antitrust case brought against the entertainment giant.
+Live Nation reached a tentative settlement with the US Justice Department on Monday in the federal antitrust case brought against the entertainment giant.

-The settlement, which still requires the approval of District Judge Arun Subramanian, came just days after the antitrust trial began in New York.
+The settlement, which requires the approval of District Judge Arun Subramanian, comes just days after the antitrust trial began in New York.

-The case was initiated under then-President Joe Biden, with prosecutors accusing Live Nation – which owns Ticketmaster – of being a monopolist that controlled virtually all live entertainment in the United States.
+The case was initiated under then-US President Joe Biden, with prosecutors accusing Live Nation - which owns Ticketmaster - of being a monopolist that controlled virtually all live entertainment in the United States.

-The settlement requires Live Nation to open up the ticketing platform to competitors and to allow other promoters to stage events at certain Live Nation venues, a senior Justice Department official said.
+The settlement requires Live Nation to open up the ticketing platform to competitors and to allow other promoters to stage events at certain Live Nation venues, Justice Department officials said.

-Live Nation will divest up to 13 amphitheatres and pay US$280 million ($349m) in damages to the nearly 40 states that were parties to the antitrust lawsuit against the California-based company, the official said.
+Live Nation will divest up to 13 amphitheatres and pay US$280 million in damages to the nearly 40 states that were parties to the antitrust lawsuit against the California-based company.

 Advertisement